-Under the direction of a new recruiter, VCUPD is recruiting pre-certified police officers, as well as new recruits for the 43rd Basic Police Academy.
-Officers and staff have hosted a hiring event on the Monroe Park Campus, are attending hiring fairs in Virginia and are meeting with various groups of students and faculty to discuss employment opportunities.
-Outreach to potential recruits is a key goal for 2017.
+VCUPD is recruiting pre-certified police officers, as well as new recruits for the 43rd Basic Police Academy.
+Officers and a staff recruiter have hosted a hiring event on the Monroe Park Campus, are attending hiring fairs in Virginia and are meeting with various groups of students and faculty to discuss employment opportunities.

 VCU Police created the Law Enforcement Apprentice Program (LEAP) to fill a gap during the hiring process for new recruits — specifically the time between background investigations and the VCUPD Academy’s start date.
 From start to finish, a typical police hiring process can take an extensive amount of time to complete.
-LEAP allows VCUPD to start the vetting process and to put viable candidates to work.
+LEAP allows VCUPD to start the vetting process and put viable candidates to work.
 These candidates receive a conditional offer of employment and radio and bike training; they serve as additional eyes and ears for police on campus.
-LEAP staff is equipped with yellow VCU shirts and jackets and work in high pedestrian traffic areas and buildings, where.
+LEAP staff members are equipped with yellow VCU shirts and jackets and work in high pedestrian traffic areas and buildings.
 Their mission is to be highly visible and engaging with students, faculty, staff, and visitors and to report any safety issues to the police.
 Once they successfully complete their background investigation, they will begin the VCUPD basic law enforcement academy as recruits.